Steps to Architecture Licensure – You Have to Love It

 But if I love architecture, how did I end up at Tocci Building Corporation instead of an architecture firm?
 Through a design-build program called Studio 804 at the University of Kansas, I developed an appreciation for the hands-on application of architecture.
 After designing and building a house with nine other students, the Virtual Design and Construction (VDC) role seemed a natural next step.
 In this role, I utilize my architecture background to help make the construction process more efficient.
 For example, MEP Coordination prevents re-work in the field during installation.
 We find building system conflicts in the BIM world rather than in the field, saving time and materials.

 Studying for the architecture licensure exams and earning the title of architect helps me grow in the VDC role.
 I bring the knowledge I’m gaining into conversations with subcontractors, developers, and architects, increasing collaboration and reinforcing the idea that “We all work for the project”.

-So the licensure process is worth it because I love it and because professional development can have intangible benefits.
-And if it’s not worth it, there’s a 50% chance I’ll fail anyway.
+So the licensure process is worth it because I love it and because professional development has intangible benefits.